redhat-openstack/website/source/uncategorized/keystone-integration-with-idm.html.md

 ## Other Considerations

-*   The default password policy for IDM users requires them to change their password every 90 days.
+*   The default password policy for IdM users requires them to change their password every 90 days.
 This will wreak havok upon most OpenStack environments.
-To mitigate this, create a "Service Account" group in IDM and assign a new password policy to that group.
+To mitigate this, create a "Service Account" group in IdM and assign a new password policy to that group.
 Add cinder, nova, etc. to that group.
-*   In the same vein, the account that Keystone uses to authenticate to IDM (set in `/etc/keystone/keystone.conf` is also a service account.
-It probably makes more sense to name the user `uid=keystone` and add the user to the "Service Account" IDM group as well.
+*   In the same vein, the account that Keystone uses to authenticate to IdM (set in `/etc/keystone/keystone.conf` is also a service account.
+It probably makes more sense to name the user `uid=keystone` and add the user to the "Service Account" IdM group as well.
 Make sure that this service account also has the "OpenStack Administrator" privilege created above.
 *   This example architecture is not highly available.
-It probably makes sense to use a load balancer instead of a direct LDAP connection to the IDM master.
+It probably makes sense to use a load balancer instead of a direct LDAP connection to the IdM master.
-*   It is tempting to use the groups defined in IDM as tenants in OpenStack.
+*   It is tempting to use the groups defined in IdM as tenants in OpenStack.
 This cuts down on the amount of LDIF typing required.
-Note that OpenStack roles are created underneath tenants, which is probably not what we want in the IDM tree:
+Note that OpenStack roles are created underneath tenants, which is probably not what we want in the IdM tree:

 <!-- -->